flyteorg/flytekit/docs/source/design/control_plane.rst

 Auto
 ====

-The :py:class:`~flytekit.configuration.Config` class's :py:meth:`~flytekit.configuration.Config.auto` method can be used to automatically construct the ``Config`` object.
+The :py:class:`~flytekit.remote.remote.FlyteRemote` class's :py:meth:`~flytekit.remote.remote.FlyteRemote.auto` method can be used to automatically construct the ``Config`` object.

 .. code-block:: python

-    from flytekit.remote import FlyteRemote
+    from flytekit import FlyteRemote
-    from flytekit.configuration import Config

-    remote = FlyteRemote(config=Config.auto())
+    remote = FlyteRemote.auto()

 ``auto`` also accepts a ``config_file`` argument, which is the path to the configuration file to use.
 The order of precedence that ``auto`` follows is: